Blaze Jordan: Boston Red Sox

 Jordan was selected by the Boston Red Sox in the third round (89th overall) of the 2020 Major League Baseball draft.
 He signed for $1.75 million.
 Due to the cancellation of the 2020 minor league season, he spent the summer working out and practicing in his home state of Mississippi.
 Following that summer, he spent time at Fenway South participating in Boston's instructional league.
 Jordan began the 2021 season in extended spring training before being assigned to the Rookie-level Florida Complex League Red Sox in late June.
 In early August, after batting .362 with four home runs and seven doubles over 19 games, he was promoted to the Salem Red Sox of the Low-A East.
 Over nine games with Salem, Jordan hit .250 with two home runs and seven RBI.

 Jordan returned to Salem to open the 2022 season.
 In early August, he was promoted to the Greenville Drive of the High-A South Atlantic League.
 Over 120 games between both teams, he slashed .289/.363/.445 with 12 home runs, 68 RBI, and thirty doubles.
 During the 2023 season, Jordan batted .324 in 73 games with Greenville, and batted .254 with six home runs and 31 RBI in 49 games with the Portland Sea Dogs.

 In early October 2023, Jordan wrote on Twitter about "dealing with anxiety and depression after seeing so many stories about it."
 Jordan returned to Portland to begin the 2024 season, ranked as the Red Sox' number 21 minor league prospect by Baseball America.
 Over 89 games for Portland, he hit .261 with seven home runs and 61 RBI.
 He missed time during the season due to a hand injury.

 Jordan started the 2025 season with the Double-A Portland Sea Dogs before his promotion to the Triple-A Worcester Red Sox in June.
+He hit .320 with six home runs over 44 games with Portland and .298 with six home runs over another 44 games with Worcester.